Johnson says UK will quit Brexit talks if no deal by Oct 15

 Barnier said last week he was “worried and disappointed” by the lack of progress and said the U.K. had not “engaged constructively.”

 The key sticking points are European boats’ access to U.K. fishing waters and state aid to industries.
 The EU is determined to ensure a “level playing field” for competition so British firms can’t undercut the bloc’s environmental or workplace standards or pump public money into U.K. industries.

 Britain accuses the bloc of making demands that it has not imposed on other countries it has free trade deals with, such as Canada.

-Follow all AP news about British politics and Brexit at https://apnews.com/Brexit.
+Follow all AP stories about Brexit and British politics at https://apnews.com/Brexit.